 \subsection{Result 2: Better Sensitivity to Degradation}

-In this section, we aim to compare how sensitive the evaluation metrics are to degradations that obviously reduce the semantic informativeness of the responses.
+We now compare how sensitive the evaluation metrics are to degradations that obviously reduce the semantic informativeness of the responses.
 A statistically significant score decrease indicates the sensitivity of the metric.
 We first introduce our validation workflow in Algorithm~\ref{alg:evaluation}, the ICLR peer review dataset, and then introduce several degradation strategies.
 The workflow and dataset will also be used in the robustness check again manipulation strategies in Section~\ref{sec:result3}.

 Note that the evaluation metrics that we compare are in different scales, thus, instead of comparing the mean difference, we standardize the scores with pooled standard deviation $\sigma_{\text{pooled}} := \sqrt{(\sigma^2 + \sigma'^2)/2}$, and compare the standardized mean difference (SMD) $d := \frac{\mu' - \mu}{\sigma_{\text{pooled}}}$ \citep{andrade2020mean}.
 This form of SMD is also known as Cohen’s d \citep{cohen1988statistical}.